 Where to watch the US Open online

 The 2023 US Open tennis tournament is being shown in more than 200 countries, so it’s highly likely that you’ll be able to watch it in your native language.
 Below, we’ll explain how you can catch every second of the event live, wherever you are.

 USA, Mexico, and Latin America

-You can watch the entire US Open on ESPN Player (or ESPN International if you’re outside of the United States).
+You can watch the entire US Open on ESPN (or ESPN International if you’re outside of the United States).
 You’ll need to sign in using cable provider credentials to access the live stream.
-Notably, in the US, the qualifier matches (beginning August 24) will be exclusive to ESPN+, which costs $6.99 USD per month.
+Notably, in the US, the qualifier matches (beginning August 24) will be exclusive to ESPN+, which costs $9.99 USD per month.

 All of the above services are region-locked.
 If you’re currently abroad, you can spoof your location by connecting to a US (or another supported country) VPN server and then log in as normal using your cable credentials.
 NordVPN offers a 30-day money-back guarantee, allowing you to try it completely risk-free.
 If you’re not impressed, just cancel during this time to claim a full refund.